- SAP has proposed that HANA and S/4HANA has a simplified data model.

 - It should be remembered quarterly closing is only a small portion of the activities performed within FI/CO.

-- Finance is not an area which requires a lot of computing power, and SAP is stretching here to find something that can help sell S/4 Simple Finance.
+- Finance is not an area that requires a lot of computing power, and SAP is stretching here to find something that can help sell S/4 Simple Finance.

 My recommendation is that the time required for reconciliation and quarterly closes be benchmarked in the client’s current ECC system to determine whether or not this is an issue.
 Statements about the reconciliation and quarterly close time should not be looked at in a separate matter but checked against what other software vendors in the area have to say on the topic.